Mindspace uses monetary tactics to help users stick to their commitments.

 Most apps during setup ask users how much they want to use their phone (Example, 1 hours, 2 hours, 3 hours etc).
 This is a difficult question for a user to answer without much knowledge about their own usage.

-Motivation is an important factor to keep users committed and dedicated to following through with reducing unwanted screen-time.
+Motivation is an important factor to keep users committed to habit change long term.
+Without this, the user may quit.

 SWOT analysis

-A SWOT analysis was done with a group of interaction design students to pinpoint the strengths and weaknesses in my project idea.
+Using the project pitch, A SWOT analysis was done with a group of interaction design students to pinpoint the strengths and weaknesses of the project idea.

 Mindmap